How to Organize a Nightstand in 5-Super Easy Steps

 3. Evaluate Bedtime Essentials

-The top of my nightstand may include a table lamp, an alarm clock, a glass of water, a tissue box, a book, my cell phone, and a phone charger.
+On top of my nightstand: A bedside lamp with warm-toned lighting, an alarm clock, a small glass or carafe of water, a tissue box, whatever book I’m currently reading, my phone, and my phone charger.

 Related article: Nightstand Essentials for Women